 Top Things To Do In Manitou Springs

-There’s always something different to do in Manitou Springs, no matter what kind of adventure you’re looking for.
+There’s always something different to do in the historic town of Manitou Springs, no matter what kind of adventure you’re looking for.
 Here are a few ideas:

 – Manitou Mineral Springs